Canadian debate over burning tires versus recycling reignites with N.S. proposal

 The firm received a subsidy of about $2 per tire, which it used along with its own money to develop a market for aggregate that can substitute for gravel in road beds and other construction.

-Mike Chassie, vice president of Halifax C and D Recycler, said he's worried that Divert NS's decision to shift to the burning option will mean he's short on supply.
+Mike Chassie, vice president of Halifax C and D Recycling, said he's worried that Divert NS's decision to shift to the burning option will mean he's short on supply.

 "We think recycling is the best thing for this product," he said in an interview.
 "This (burning) is bad for business.
 It's bad for recycling.
 It's bad for the community."

-Note: Note to readers: This is a corrected version of an earlier story.
-It corrects the name of Halifax C and D Recycling.